maxemerick/maxemerick.github.io/_pages/about.md

 **Apr 2023:** I accepted the position of Lead Teaching Assistant for the UCSB Mechanical Engineering Department.
 In this role, I will be helping develop and administer a new TA training program for our graduate students.

-**Mar 2023:** We submitted a new paper, titled "Continuum Swarm Tracking Control: A Geometric Perspective in Wasserstein Space" to the 62nd IEEE Conference on Decision and Control ([preprint](https://arxiv.org/abs/2303.15638)).
+**Mar 2023:** We submitted a new paper, titled "Continuum Swarm Tracking Control: A Geometric Perspective in Wasserstein Space", to the 62nd IEEE Conference on Decision and Control ([preprint](https://arxiv.org/abs/2303.15638)).

-**Sep 2022:** I received my MS in Mechanical Engineering from the University of California Santa Barbara and will be starting my PhD in the same lab.
+**Sep 2022:** I received my MS in Mechanical Engineering from the University of California, Santa Barbara and will be starting my PhD in the same lab.

 **July 2022:** I presented our paper "Optimal Combined Motion and Assignments with Continuum Models" at the 9th IFAC Conference on Networked Systems ([slides](../files/NECSYS_slides.pdf),[recording](https://video.ethz.ch/events/2022/necsys/0aaec48f-46e8-423c-b84b-69c6fbf37f81.html)).
 The [paper](https://www.sciencedirect.com/science/article/pii/S240589632200636X) wwas awarded the IFAC Young Author Award at the conference.